MicrosoftDocs/Devices-docs/surface/microsoft-surface-data-eraser.md

 Microsoft Surface Data Eraser is periodically updated by Microsoft.
 For information about the changes provided in each new version, see the following:

+### 3.42.139.0

+*Release Date: 5 October 2021*
+This version of Surface Data Eraser includes:

+- Separate option for 2021 and support for newer devices including Surface Laptop Studio, Surface Pro 8, and Surface Go 3.

 ### 3.39.139.0

 *Release Date: 13 April 2021*